MSSkowron/nats-service-sharing-environments/README.md

 ##### Delivery Guarantees

-While Kafka provides robust at least once and exactly once delivery guarantees, NATS and RabbitMQ offer similar guarantees but may lack exactly once support in certain configurations. gRPC, on the other hand, focuses primarily on at most once delivery.
+While Kafka provides robust at-least-once and exactly-once delivery guarantees, NATS and RabbitMQ offer similar guarantees but may lack exactly-once support in certain configurations. gRPC, on the other hand, focuses primarily on at-most-once delivery.

 ##### Multi-tenancy and Sharing